sign up for news

 A

-Auction – If you’ve got some original, sought after items on your hands (or you know someone that does) then you could auction them off – you could even do it online.
-If you’re missing some items to auction, why not auction skills, experiences or promises.
-Perhaps you’re a dab hand at DIY or you’re a great cook.
+Auction – If you’ve got some original, sought-after items on your hands (or you know someone who does), then you could auction them off – you could even do it online.
+If you’re missing some items to auction, why not auction skills, experiences or promises?
+Perhaps you’re a dab hand at DIY, or you’re a great cook.

 B